Lornatang/SRGAN-PyTorch/README.md

 ### Train SRGAN model

 - line 70: `start_epoch` change number of SRGAN training iterations in the previous round.
+- line 71: `resume` change to RRDBNet weight address that needs to be loaded.
-- line 71: `resume_d` change to Discriminator weight address that needs to be loaded.
+- line 72: `resume_d` change to Discriminator weight address that needs to be loaded.
-- line 72: `resume_g` change to Generator weight address that needs to be loaded.
+- line 73: `resume_g` change to Generator weight address that needs to be loaded.

 ## Result